Value propositions are the promises we make to our prospective customers about what PostHog does and the value it offers to them.

 3. Integrate with data warehouses

-PostHog's plugin system works seamlessly with tools such as data warehouses, both for importing and exporting data.
+PostHog's app system works seamlessly with tools such as data warehouses, both for importing and exporting data.
 This means even non-technical users can analyse data from across their infrastructure with ease and develop a conclusive understanding of user behaviour.

 - Proposition: Connect your analytics platform to the rest of your stack, including your data warehouse.